Dr Patrick Jones

 BVSc MANZCVS (Avian Medicine and Surgery)

 Having grown up in Cairns I have been a lover of nature and an avid birdwatcher since a young age.
-Upon graduating veterinary school at James Cook University in Townsville, I started in my first job in rural mixed practice in Tully, North Queensland.
-I worked here for 3 years and treated a diverse range of pets, livestock and wildlife (including Southern cassowaries).
+Upon graduating from veterinary school at James Cook University in Townsville, I started in my first job in rural mixed practice in Tully, North Queensland.
+I worked here for 3 years and treated a diverse range of pets, livestock, and wildlife (including Southern cassowaries).
 It was here that I started to immerse myself in Avian medicine and undertook a year-long distance Avian Medicine and Surgery course through Massey University in New Zealand.
 I was then offered a job in an Avian-only practice in Brisbane where I worked for 3 years.
 During this time, I sat examinations and achieved Membership qualification in Avian Medicine and Surgery through the Australian and New Zealand College of Veterinary Scientists.
 I’m in the process of writing a case series for publication; enteroliths in small companion parrots.
 I am fascinated by all animals, particularly those a little more unusual!

-Outside of work, I enjoy bird watching, wildlife photography, mountain biking and volunteering for Community Veterinary Services Southern Africa.
+Outside of work, I enjoy bird watching, wildlife photography, mountain biking, and volunteering for Community Veterinary Services Southern Africa.

-My partner and I have two rescue chickens (Lulu an ISA Brown and Hazel a Leghorn), two Maltese x shih tzu dogs (Ollie and Ella) and a freshwater aquarium.
+My partner and I have two rescue chickens (Lulu an ISA Brown and Hazel a Leghorn), two Maltese x Shih Tzu dogs (Ollie and Ella), and a freshwater aquarium.